Washington DC Itinerary How To Plan a Trip to Washington DC by JetSettingFools.com

 Arlington National Cemetery

-What to See at Arlington Cemetery
+What To See at Arlington Cemetery

 In addition to the president and soldier grave sites, there are many monuments and memorials on the cemetery grounds.
 Most notable is the Tomb of the Unknown Soldier at the Arlington Memorial Amphitheater.
-The tomb houses the remains of servicemen from WWI, WWII, the Korea War and the Vietnam War.
+The site houses the remains of servicemen from WWI, WWII, the Korea War and the Vietnam War.

-US Army soldiers guard the tomb 24 hours a day and there is a ceremonious Changing of the Guard every hour yearlong (and every half hour in the summertime).
+US Army soldiers guard the tomb 24 hours a day and there is a ceremonious Changing of the Guard every hour yearlong and every half hour in the summertime.

 Georgetown